The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 FAQ: General Info & Instructions

 I see a very bright star every evening/night/morning.
-Which planet is that?
+Which object is that?

 If you are seeing a bright star or planet, and you have a mobile device on you, open the Interactive Night Sky Map and enter your location.
 Select 360-degree mode by tapping on the compass needle on the right, and point your device at the object you are seeing, using it like a camera.
 The object should now be shown in the Night Sky Map.
 Tap on it to find out its name.